Budotron/Data-Science-Notes/DownloadingFiles.md

 ### Excel

-1. require the xlsx packacge
+1. require the xlsx package
 2. run getandload() with the appropriate parameters
 3. in step 3, use read.xlsx() instead of read.table() specifying which sheet the data is stored on with sheetIndex, and specify the header, if necessary